 Deploy the known_hosts file in the Manage Security Material view available in the Operations View in Web via the Add -> Known Hosts (SSH) action.
 Browse the known_hosts file and deploy it.

 As explained above, for public key authentication a private key pair needs to be maintained in the cloud integration tenant keystore.

 In Keystore Monitor available in the Operations View in Web in section Manage Security check, if there is already an entry with the alias id_rsa or id_dsa available.
 If so, you may use it and skip the next two steps, continue with download of the public key.

-Maintain id_rsa/id_dsa in Keystore Explorer
+Create id_rsa/id_dsa in Keystore Monitor

 - You should not share a private SSH key.
 Each CPI tenant (e.g. test tenant and productive tenant) should have their own SSH key, the same applies to each natural person (e.g. developer, administrator or consultant) who needs access to the SFTP server.
 This way access to a specific SFTP mailbox can be granted and revoked to each system and each person separately.

 - You should not use username/password authentication to SFTP servers.
 Once you have configured multiple systems to access a mailbox via username/password authentication, it becomes very hard to change this password again, because you must change it synchronously on the SFTP server and all involved systems, which are at least two (one writing to the mailbox and one reading from it).
 Furthermore, you may need to share this password with administrators and maybe even integration flow developers or external consultants involved in the set-up of the scenario.
 Once you have shared the password, you cannot make anyone to forget it again, so to remain secure, you would have to change it each time someone leaves the project, which is difficult and error-prone as stated above.